Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 #### Careful accesses

-The following rules guarantee that shared memory cannot result in a security violation:
+The following rules guarantee that shared memory cannot result in a security violation other than [write-read feedback](#write-read feedback):

 * Never read the same input twice at the same index.
 * Never read back from an output.